aluscent/tensorflow-forex-prediction/README.md

-# tensorflow-forex-prediction
+# Tensorflow Forex Prediction
-I'm trying to find a model to better understand and simulate Forex market movements.
+This project is my effort to find a model that better understands and simulates Forex market movements.